-Better World Books isn’t just a bookstore, but also a charity with a mission to change the world by improving literacy worldwide.
-Aside from buying and selling books, they accept book donations, reuse them in literacy initiatives, or recycle them.
+BetterWorldBooks isn’t just a bookstore, but also a charity with a mission to change the world by improving literacy worldwide.
+Aside from buying and selling books, the company accepts book donations so it can either reuse them in global literacy initiatives or recycle them.

 Although all of the online bookstores mentioned above have their advantages, Amazon is still one of the best-known names in the industry.
-Its website is extremely user-friendly, it has an extensive selection of books of all types, and it makes it easy to find a particular book in no time.
+Its website is extremely user-friendly, it ships internationally, it has an extensive selection of books of all types, and it makes it easy to find a particular book in no time.

 At the same time, more and more people are trying to avoid using Amazon, switching to using smaller, potentially more ethical, companies.
 We’re not going to tell you which approach is the right one, just make sure you find an online bookstore that meets your needs.